-Most are familiar with prenuptial agreements, which are sometimes referred to as antenuptial or premarital agreements.
-Prenuptial or premarital agreements are documents signed before parties get married.
+Most are familiar with prenuptial agreements, which are sometimes referred to as premarital agreements.
+Prenuptial or premarital agreements are documents signed before marriage.
 However, many are not so sure what a postnuptial agreement is and why they might want to enter into one.

 A postnuptial agreement is just like a prenuptial agreement, except it is entered into after marriage.
 Postnuptial agreements can deal with the same issues as prenuptial agreements.

 Many who did not get a prenuptial agreement might contemplate getting a postnuptial agreement.
-They might wonder how they can get their spouse to agree to a postnuptial agreement now that they are already married.
+They wonder how to get their spouse to agree when they are already married.

-However, if one party is gaining significantly more than the other party, the party who gains less often has no reason to agree to a postnuptial agreement.
-In many of these situations, attempts to get the other spouse to agree to a postnuptial agreement is often a lost cause.
+However, if one party is gaining significantly more than the other party, the party who gains less often has no reason to enter into any agreement.
+In many of these situations, attempts to get the other spouse to agree is often a lost cause.

 But one potential way to explore the matter further may be in mediation or through the collaborative process.
 In either process, the parties might be able to forget a middle ground where the postnuptial agreement makes sense for both.
 In other cases, the attempts might prove to be unsuccessful.

 If you are interested in a postnuptial agreement, Stange Law Firm, PC can help.
 You can reach us at 855-805-0595.